fpcyan/Adafruit_MCP9808_Library/readme.md

 STLI is a Python command line app which was written to automate long term Time Lapse Digital Microscopy and Real-Time Thermosensing.
 This app was written first in June 2015 as a novice research project by [fpcyan][fpcyan] for use observing DNA Crystallization in Ned Seeman's [DNA Nanotechnology Lab][ned-link] at New York University.
 The original Arduino code was written by [Adafruit][adafruit], and modified for parallel temperature sensing.

 Apologies for the ugly code!
+Because I don't have access to a equipment for testing, I am cleaning it up slowly because stability > a well-needed rewrite.

 The current projects are build using:
 * [Celestron USB Microscope][celestron-link]